koderzi/php-github-updater/README.md

 ## Usage

 To initialize the Updater class and start the update process, follow these steps:
-- Instantiate the GitUpdate class with the following parameters:
+- Instantiate the class with the following parameters:

 ```
     use KoderZi\PhpGitHubUpdater\Updater;